Skip to main content

 BMS Calibration: The "Fake" Degradation

 Before assuming your battery is degrading, understand that the Battery Management System (BMS) can become miscalibrated, showing inaccurate capacity.
+If you have access to Service Mode, you can view detailed battery cell data to distinguish between real degradation and BMS drift.

 Signs of BMS Miscalibration